 Gelato Follia – If you do make it out to Aegina, definitely stop by this delicious gelateria for a big scoop of ice cream in delightful flavors.

-Kokkos – This is my neighbourhood café for the week in the Pangrati neighbourhood.
+Kokkos – This is my neighborhood café for the week in the Pangrati neighborhood.
 It’s a small café, with friendly baristas serving up delicious coffee.
 The cappuccino was perfection!

 Mani Mani – If you are looking to have a decadent meal without breaking the budget, this is the place.
 Situated not far from the Acropolis museum, it’s a beautiful place to have a delightful Greek meal with a bit of a fusion twist.

-Nice n Easy – This cozy restaurant has a fantastic outdoor sitting in a quiet residential neighbourhood near Academy of Athens.
-This is where you can have blend into the society a bit, away from the tourists.
+Nice n Easy – This cozy restaurant has a fantastic outdoor sitting in a quiet residential neighborhood near the Academy of Athens.
+This is where you can have blended into society a bit, away from the tourists.
 Food is fresh and tasty, true to its Mediterranean form.